mikewesthad/navmesh/README.md

   - Try libtess in quad mode
   - The astar heuristic & cost functions need another pass.
 They don't always produce the shortest path.
 Implement incomplete funneling while building the astar path?
   - The navmesh assumes any polygon can reach any other polygon.
 This probably should be extended to put connected polygons into groups like patroljs.
-- Extract Phaser dependency
-  - Allow the library to work with an arbitrary mesh while having helper functions that are Phaser specific
 - Testing
   - Check against tilemap that is larger than the screen
 - Research
   - There are probably optimization tricks to do when dealing with certain types of shapes.
 E.g. we are using axis-aligned boxes for the polygons and it is dead simple to calculate if a point is inside one of those...
   - Investigate [Points-of-Visibility](http://www.david-gouveia.com/portfolio/pathfinding-on-a-2d-polygonal-map/) pathfinding to compare speed
-  - Using ES6 is probably suboptimal for performance